Menu Close

 If you live in Germany, had German-sourced income and also non-German income, you will always have to file a German income tax return.

-The only exception is if that non-German income was rental income from an EU/EEA country that has a progression clause aka Freistellungsklausel in their double taxation agreement (DTA) with Germany, which at the moment means all EU/EEA countries except Spain.
+The only exception is if that non-German income was rental profit from an EU/EEA country that has a progression clause aka Freistellungsklausel in their double taxation agreement (DTA) with Germany, which at the moment means all EU/EEA countries except Spain.

-If your rental income is from an EU country with a tax credit clause aka Anrechnungsklausel in the DTA, which at the moment means from Spain, you have to calculate your Spanish rental income according to German rules and tax it in your German tax return.
+If your rental profit is from an EU country with a tax credit clause aka Anrechnungsklausel in the DTA, which at the moment means from Spain, you have to calculate your Spanish rental profit according to German rules and tax it in your German tax return.
 You will in turn get a tax credit, i.e. your German income tax will get lowered by the Spanish income tax you already paid on it.

 Do I have to pay German church tax?